 Conflicts can stem from anywhere, but the most common causes are differing values, power dynamics, economic issues, interpersonal issues, changes in organizational structure, and environmental pressures.

 Left long enough, any of these types of conflict can result in serious negative impact on the company.
 Things like loss of productivity, increased sick days, and mental health issues can translate into major financial cost.

 On average, $359 billion dollars are spent nationwide on unproductive conflict-related issues.

 But as a manager, arming yourself with tools like giraffe language and learning to act quickly will mitigate the amount your company needs to spend on conflict.

 And if conflict goes beyond a place where it can be resolved in-house, there is still another option left!

-Hiring a mediator presents a cost-effective solution to workplace disputes.
+Hiring a mediator presents a cost-effective solution to solve problems in the workplace disputes.
 And a neutral third party can help employees feel like their concerns are important and heard.